kampfires/Base-GuideBuilder-Quickstart/readme.md

+# THIS GUIDE IS UNDER DEVELOPMENT AND MAY NOT BE FUNCTIONAL - PLEASE DO NOT REMOVE THIS LINE UNTIL YOUR GUIDE IS COMPLETE AND VALIDATED FOR END USER CONSUMPTION

-# ModernApps.ninja starter guide template.
+## ModernApps.ninja starter guide template

 Please reference the content below for formatting examples, and replace with your desired content.
 # Lab Excercise Page Syle Template - 1st level - Main Header